ansible/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

 Vars plugins inject additional variable data into Ansible runs that did not come from an inventory source, playbook, or command line.
 Playbook constructs like 'host_vars' and 'group_vars' work using vars plugins.

-Vars plugins were partially implented in Ansible 2.0 and rewritten to be fully implemented starting with Ansible 2.4.
+Vars plugins were partially implemented in Ansible 2.0 and rewritten to be fully implemented starting with Ansible 2.4.

 Older plugins used a `run` method as their main body/work: